cs1302uga/cs1302-tutorials/interfaces/interfaces.md

 In this section, we will motivate **why** we set up the interface/implementing class relationship.
 The main benefit is type compatibility between the interface type and the implementing class type(s).
-Leveraging this compatibility will lead to more elegant code that works with objects of any class that implement the interface.
+Leveraging this compatibility will lead to more elegant code that works with objects of any class that implements the interface.
-Connecting this to our real world example, we could write code that works with all athletes instead of having to write separate (but similar) code for each type of athlete.
+Connecting this to our real-world example, we could write code that works with all athletes instead of having to write separate (but similar) code for each type of athlete.
 Would you rather write one method that works for all athletes or write individual methods for basketball players, football players, track athletes, golfers, etc.?
 With that in mind, let's go back to our code example:

 1. Interfaces are reference types in Java.
-This means that they can be serve as the type for a reference variable.
+This means that they can serve as the type for a reference variable.
 You should be familiar with the use of class names for reference variable types.
 The code snippet below illustrates both scenarios: